Robert Wilson (director): Language

-Language is one of the most important elements of theatre and Robert Wilson feels at home with commanding it in many different ways.
-Wilson's impact on this part of theatre alone is immense.
-Arthur Holmberg, professor of theatre at Brandeis University, says that "In theatre, no one has dramatized the crisis of language with as much ferocious genius as Robert Wilson."
-Wilson makes it evident in his work that whats and whys of language are terribly important and cannot be overlooked.
+Language is one of the most important elements of theater and Robert Wilson felt at home with commanding it in many different ways.
+Wilson's impact on this part of theater alone is immense.
+Arthur Holmberg, professor of theater at Brandeis University, says that "In theatre, no one has dramatized the crisis of language with as much ferocious genius as Robert Wilson."
+Wilson made it evident in his work that whats and whys of language are terribly important and cannot be overlooked.
 Tom Waits, acclaimed songwriter and collaborator with Wilson, said this about Wilson's unique relationship with words:

 Words for Bob are like tacks on the kitchen floor in the dark of night and you're barefoot.
 So Bob clears a path he can walk through words without getting hurt.
 Bob changes the values and shapes of words.
 In some sense they take on more meaning; in some cases, less.

-Wilson shows the importance of language through all of his works and in many varying fashions.
-He credits his reading of the work of Gertrude Stein and listening to recordings of her speaking with "changing [his] way of thinking forever."
+Wilson showed the importance of language through all of his works and in many varying fashions.
+He credited his reading of the work of Gertrude Stein and listening to recordings of her speaking with "changing [his] way of thinking forever."
 Wilson directed three of Stein's works in the 1990s: Doctor Faustus Lights the Lights (1992), Four Saints in Three Acts (1996), and Saints and Singing (1998).

-Wilson considers language and, down to its very ingredients, words, as a sort of "a social artifact".
+Wilson considered language and, down to its very ingredients, words, as a sort of "a social artifact".
 Not only does language change with time but it changes with person, with culture.
-Using his experience of working with mentally handicapped children and enlisting the collaboration of Christopher Knowles, a renowned autistic poet, has allowed Wilson to attack language from many views.
-Wilson embraces this by often "juxtaposing levels of diction – Miltonic opulence and contemporary ling, crib poetry and pre-verbal screams" in an attempt to show his audience how elusive language really is and how ever-changing it can be.
-Visually showing words is another method Wilson uses to show the beauty of language.
-Often his set designs, program covers, and posters are graffiti'd with words.
-This allows the audience to look at the "language itself" rather than "the objects and meanings it refers to.".
+Using his experience of working with mentally handicapped children and enlisting the collaboration of Christopher Knowles, a renowned autistic poet, allowed Wilson to attack language from many views.
+Wilson embraced this by often "juxtaposing levels of diction – Miltonic opulence and contemporary ling, crib poetry and pre-verbal screams" in an attempt to show his audience how elusive language really is and how ever-changing it can be.
+Visually showing words was another method Wilson used to show the beauty of language.
+Often his set designs, program covers, and posters were graffiti'd with words.
+This allowed the audience to look at the "language itself" rather than "the objects and meanings it refers to.".

-The lack of language is essential to Wilson's work as well.
-In the same way an artist uses positive and negative space, Wilson uses noise and silence.
-In working on a production of King Lear, Wilson inadvertently describes his necessity of silence:
+The lack of language was essential to Wilson's work as well.
+In the same way an artist uses positive and negative space, Wilson used noise and silence.
+In working on a production of King Lear, Wilson inadvertently described his necessity of silence:

 The way actors are trained here is wrong.
 All they think about is interpreting a text.
 They worry about how to speak words and know nothing about their bodies.
 You see that by the way they walk.
 They don't understand the weight of a gesture in space.
 A good actor can command an audience by moving one finger.